 As mentioned at the beginning, the Iodide project is no longer in development.
 The Pyodide is a subproject of Iodide and it is still supported by its community, so I encourage everyone to contribute to the project.

-Wasm is a great technology that opens many possibilities.
-There are already a lot of interesting ports allowing to run games such as Doom 3 and Open Transport Tycoon Deluxe inside modern Web Browsers.
-MediaPipe allows us to process live media streams using ML on a webpage.
+Wasm is a great technology that opens many possibilities and it has a great future.
+Since almost any existing C/C++ project can be compiled into Wasm, there are already many interesting ports allowing you to run games such as Doom 3 and Open Transport Tycoon Deluxe inside modern Web Browsers, and Goolge uses Wasm to rum mediapipe on the web.

 Furthermore, WebAssembly System Interface (WASI) makes it possible to take full advantage of Wasm outside the browser: